devstygian/Saklaw/README.md

-# Saklaw
+# Saklaw Barangay Protal

-**Tagline:** “Lahat ay saklaw, lahat ay konektado.”

-## Description
+## What Is Saklaw?
-Saklaw is a digital citizen portal designed to connect every resident to their barangay’s essential services.
+Saklaw is a **digital citizen portal designed to connect every resident to their barangay’s essential services**.
 It streamlines local transactions such as document requests, permits, and announcements — all in one secure online platform.
 By bringing governance closer to the people, Saklaw empowers communities through accessibility, transparency, and efficiency.

 ## Features
 - **Citizen Services:** Request documents and permits online.